ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/start/installation/running-in-docker-container.markdown

 After running the image, access it from a browser using its URL.
 By default:  `http://localhost:8080`

-If the server is not installed yet, connecting it will start the setup wizard.
+If the server is not installed yet, connecting it will start the Setup Wizard.
 After installing the server, connecting it will open its [management studio](https://ravendb.net/docs/article-page/latest/csharp/studio/overview).
 {NOTE/}